JavaJugglers/PickUpPals/README.md

 # PICKUP PALS

 ## Overview
-PICKUP PALS, a project under CS160 | SU23, is an innovative application designed to connect sports enthusiasts, aiming to foster unity and fun through sports.
+PICKUP PALS, is an innovative application designed to connect sports enthusiasts, aiming to foster unity and fun through sports.
 It offers a unique platform for athletes and sports fans, ranging from ex-professionals to beginners, to meet and play their favorite sports, including street soccer, football, tennis, and basketball.

 ---